North Tarrant Express (NTE) Extensions

 Project Description

-The North Tarrant Express (NTE) 35W project is the second phase of the North Tarrant Express.
-The 10.1-mile project included the reconstruction, widening, and addition of tolled managed lanes (TEXpress Lanes) along I-35W in two segments:
+The North Tarrant Express (NTE) 35W Project represents the second phase of the broader North Tarrant Express managed lanes program in the Dallas–Fort Worth metropolitan area.
+The project involved the reconstruction, widening, and addition of tolled managed lanes (TEXpress Lanes) along approximately 10.1 miles of Interstate 35W in Fort Worth, Texas.

 Project Information